bgracie/action_todos/README.md

-# Actor Todos
+# Action Todos

-Actor Todos is a reference implementation for a React/Typescript app with a custom state management solution.
+Action Todos is a reference implementation for a React/Typescript app with a simple custom state management solution.

 The design spec is taken from TodoMVC, with the exception of routing.
 Here we use HTML5 history instead of the url hash.